Blockstream/satellite/README.md

 ## Software and Setup Configuration

-Setup configurations are dependent on your demodulator choice and on the satellite that covers your region.
+Setup configurations are dependent on your receiver choice and on the satellite that covers your region.
 To obtain the configuration instructions that are suitable to your setup, please use the Blockstream Satellite command-line interface (CLI).

 First install the CLI as follows: